Apo-Eclipse/Grad/COMPREHENSIVE_DOCUMENTATION.md

 *   **Mechanism**:
     1. Receives a schema definition in its prompt.
     2. Generates a PostgreSQL-compliant query.
-    3. Returns a structured object `{"query": "...", "edit": bool}`.
+    3. Returns a structured object `{"query": "...", "edit": bool, "message": "..."}`.
-*   **Safety**: Read-only queries are executed immediately; modification queries (INSERT/UPDATE) are flagged for potential future approval flows (currently auto-executed in this prototype).
+*   **Safety**: Read-only queries are executed immediately; modification queries (INSERT/UPDATE) are flagged.
+*   **Validation**: The `message` field allows the agent to return natural language validation errors (e.g., "Invalid category") or confirmation messages, improving the user experience when data is missing or incorrect.

 #### 2.3.3 Behaviour Analyst (The "Advisor")
 *   **Role**: Performs multi-step reasoning to explain *why* something happened.